 - Not built for operation reporting

-- If your tableau visualizations closely resemble an excel spreadsheet, you’re in trouble.
-Tableau will struggle to display this data as it was never optimized to output tablular data in dashboards.
+If your tableau visualizations closely resemble an excel spreadsheet, you’re in trouble.
+Tableau will struggle to display this data as it was never optimized to output tabular data in dashboards.
+Imagine you have a table with 100,000 rows on your dashboard.
+If only 25 are viewable by default unless you scroll down, Tableau actually needed to query and render the entire 100,000 to make them displayable on the dashboard so even if you can’t see them, they’re there and taxing your dashboard performance

 - Output Limitations